“I do NOT have Alzheimer’s disease! There isn’t anything wrong with me!”

 - Completely support the individual to speak about his or her emotions, feelings and thoughts at all times without having judgment.
 It’s important for the individual to feel comfortable discussing any worries freely and truthfully without feeling the desire to hide or cover them up.

 Contact Advanced Home Healthcare, the dementia care experts, for further suggestions about effectively handling the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life consistently.
 We partner with families to offer safe, skilled respite care services, enabling family caregivers the opportunity to step away for a length of time to rest and revitalize.
 Whether the need is for a few hours each week or full-time, around-the-clock caregiving, we’re available to assist.
-Check out our full service area and call us at 800.791.7785 to learn more about our Burlington dementia care and the communities we serve and to arrange for a free in-home consultation.
+Check out our full service area and call us at 800.791.7785 to learn more about our dementia care and rehabilitation services in Mount Pleasant, IA and the surrounding areas and to arrange for a free in-home consultation.